alphanome-ai/sec-parser/README.md

 # Overview

-The `sec-parser` project simplifies extracting meaningful information from SEC EDGAR HTML documents.
-It organizes the document's source code into a list or tree of elements that correspond to the visual structure of the document.
-This includes distinct elements for section titles, paragraphs, and tables, making the data easier to analyze and understand.
+The `sec-parser` project simplifies extracting meaningful information from SEC EDGAR HTML documents by organizing them into semantic elements and a tree structure.
+Semantic elements might include section titles, paragraphs, and tables, each classified for easier data manipulation.
+This forms a semantic tree that corresponds to the visual and informational structure of the document.

-This tool is especially beneficial for Artificial Intelligence (AI) and Large Language Models (LLM) applications.
-It significantly improves the efficiency of data extraction and analysis in these fields.
+This tool is especially beneficial for Artificial Intelligence (AI) and Large Language Models (LLM) applications by streamlining data pre-processing and feature extraction.

 - Explore the [**Demo**](https://parser.app.alphanome.dev/)
 - Read the [**Documentation**](https://sec-parser.rtfd.io)